 For a delicious and fresh caipirinha, you must head out to CaipiCompany.
 They serve one of the best caipirinhas in Porto.
 For around 6€, you get to choose your cocktail flavor (mango, pineapple, watermelon…etc).
 They also serve a variety of sandwiches.

 How to get there: take bus 500 and get off at Molhe bus stop.
 The bar is a 2 minutes walking distance.

 I also like iBar (Avenida de Montevideu, 516) because it’s sheltered from the wind and it has a beautiful view of the ocean.
 Truly, its outdoor area is like no other.
 At iBar, you can get a beer, a glass of wine or a sangria and if you’re hungry, they have some snacks like a ham sandwich or a crab stick sandwich.

 How to get there: take bus 502 and stop at Malaca bus stop.
-The bar should be a 7 minutes walking distance.
+The bar is a 7 minutes walking distance.

 Walk on Pérgola da Foz

 Are you looking for something romantic and don’t know what to do in Foz?
 I suggest you visit Pérgola da Foz which we’ve included in our top 9 romantic things to do in Porto.

 Pérgola da Foz is basically a shaded walkway along the Atlantic Ocean.
 Designed by António Enes Baganha, the walkway is one of those things that pops into my head when someone brings up Foz.
 This structure was built around the 1930s as part of Porto Municipality’s efforts to improve Avenida do Brasil where the Pérgola is located.
 Pretty cool, huh?